Underwater Supermacro photography

 Wet macro lens

-The Subsee +5, Dyron +7, and Inon 165AD macro lens, are all popular macro lenses (wet diopter) for compact cameras.
+The Subsee +10, Bluewater +7, and Nauticam CMC-1 macro lens, are all popular macro lenses (wet diopter) for compact cameras.
 Two of these are stacked together, and can be added or removed underwater.
 These are strong, high quality diopters, and they can also be used with a dSLR.
-Dyron makes adapter for most compact cameras and some dSLRs, and Reefnet makes the Subsee adapter for most dSLR ports and a couple compact camera ports.
+Reefnet makes the Subsee adapter for most dSLR ports and a couple compact camera ports.
 You can read more about wet lenses.

 dSLR Supermacro Underwater Photography